bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

     version: We've released a new version of Greenlight, but your database isn't compatible.
 ~~~

-To change the welcome message, modify the message associated with `landing.welcome`:
+To change the welcome message, modify the text associated with `landing.welcome` to say "Welcome to MyServer".

 ~~~yml
     welcome: Welcome to MyServer
 ~~~

-Save the change to `en.yml` and refresh the landing page in your browser.
-You should see that the welcome message has changed:
+Save the change to `en.yml`.
+Refresh the landing page in your browser.
+The welcome message should have the new text.

 ![Updated login](/images/greenlight/gl-welcome-to-my-server.png)

 ## Enabling Omniauth